 She slides into the backseat of the taxi next to Kurt and listens as he recites the address to the driver.
 Quinn squints at the license on display on the dashboard.
 She's never seen that many consonants in a name.
 The taxi jerks into motion, literally slamming her back into her seat, and she instinctively grips onto the door handle as the driver honks his horn and forcibly merges into the congested traffic.
 Kurt glances over at her and chuckles.
 "You get used to it."

 "I'd rather not," she mutters, fighting to keep her frayed nerves from completely unraveling.
 Quinn stares out the window at the city, forcing her thoughts away from the motion of the car and the vehicles around them.

 She shouldn't be here.
 Her life is in New Haven now, and she's just beginning to figure things out and get really comfortable with who she's becoming.
 Being this close to Rachel again is only going to stir up all of her confused feelings from high school.

 Okay, that's a lie.
-Those feeling get stirred up at least once a week, whenever Rachel emails her, or texts her, or calls her.
+Those feeling get stirred up at least once a week, whenever Rachel emails her or texts her or calls her.
 They'd spent a lot of time together over the summer, and they've been in fairly constant contact since they'd gone off to their separate colleges.
 They even Skype once or twice a month.
 Who would have thought that Rachel Berry would turn out to be one of her closest friends?
 The problem is—Quinn wants more.
-She's wanted more for longer than she cares to admit, but she's only really been able to put a name to it within the last year—beginning right around the time that Rachel accepted Finn Hudson's marriage proposal.
+She's wanted more for longer than she cares to admit, but she's only really been able to put a name to it within the last year, beginning right around the time that Rachel had accepted Finn Hudson's marriage proposal.
 Just her fucking luck.

 The engagement ring usually kills that urge pretty quickly.